 I love this shot as you can see where it was built.
 The cliffs have strange shape has the water carved long tongue of rocks.

-Entering the ruins of Sinclair Girnigoe Castle
+Inside the ruins of the Girnigoe Castle

 A small portion of the ruins can be entered as deemed safe.